 Should an Apron be Lined?

 Deciding to line an apron is purely a personal choice depending on the thickness of the fabric and the use of the apron.
 If you want a lined apron, cut out two apron fronts and baste them together wrong sides together around the edges.
-Follow the instructions below treating the lined front as one piece.
+Follow the instructions below, treating the lined front as one piece.

-Free Apron Pattern Download
+Free Apron Pattern Download Printable PDF

 Sticky tape your grid together in 4 rows of 2 to get a full-sized pattern.